 Sailors on the Dubai Muscat race have witnessed whales blowing, sharks, dolphins, turtles, smugglers, pirates, the US Navy aircraft carriers and on one occasion an abandoned half submerged fishing boat.
 The Indian Ocean off the coast of the UAE and Oman teems with plankton that draws a huge variety of fish.
 Similarly, the wealth of Dubai draws illegal migrants like a massive magnet, many of them chancing the hazardous trip on small boats operated by people smugglers across dangerous shipping lanes full of giant oil tankers and container vessels.
 Some don’t make it.
 Some are captured by the Oman Navy.
 Some drown after being thrown overboard by the smugglers to avoid capture by the navy.
 Some do make it.
 And a very few send back a small fortune to their families in India, enough to lure more on this perilous trip.

 Shebib and his team arriving at the Al Bustan hotel in

 Muscat at the end of the first race.

 Satisfied with the stringent safety requirements and the professional race managers appointed by the Organizers, the Royal Ocean Racing Club has recognized the Dubai Muscat race as one of their qualifiers.
 Local sailors can benefit from this to gain the sea miles they need to join the RORC, as I have done, filling a long held wish.

-If, by chance, you have the luck of passing through Dubai in the month of November and you are an experienced sailor, boats are always looking for crew.
+If, by chance, you have the luck of passing through Dubai in the opportune month and you are an experienced sailor, boats are always looking for crew.
 You could do a lot worse than spending a couple of weeks on the Dubai Muscat Race.